SAIS-S2S-Technology/Roadmap/README.md

 Here is a breakdown of our operations:

-* Newsletter
+* Newsletter -- on tech and policy
-* Global Scope blog
+* Global Scope blog -- documenting tech-policy events in DC
-* Events and conferences
+* Events and conferences -- hosting leaders at SAIS
-* Distributed career guide
+* Distributed career guide -- interviewing alumni working in technology
-* Computational Applications to Policy and Strategy (CAPS) workshop
+* Computational Applications to Policy and Strategy (CAPS) workshop -- AI strategy and applications in python-sc2
-* Career assistance
+* Career assistance -- tailored advice to students
-* Research opportunities
+* Research opportunities -- creating opportunities through partnerships

 ### You are part of this